 Step 6: Seal the Paint with Polycrylic

 While not all things technically need a sealer, a vanity in a bathroom, heavily used by children, is a time in which you do, indeed, need it.
-Polycrylic will provide a seal for your paint, not only protecting your paint, but making it easier to clean.
+Polycrylic will not only seal for your paint, it will also make it easier to clean.

-Lesson Learned: Use a Foam Brush to Apply… I used a paint brush over the entire vanity, including the drawers and doors, but it dried kinda blotchy (Ugh.)
+Lesson Learned: Use a Foam Brush to Apply Polycrylic… I used a paint brush over the entire vanity, including the drawers and doors, but it dried kinda blotchy (Ugh.)
 One door face was so bad that I sanded it down and started over.
 Then I remembered when we used Polycrylic on our dining room table, my husband used a foam brush to apply, and it was so smooth.
 So, on the door I had sanded down, I used a foam brush.
 Game changer.
 Smooth and silky.
 (Wish I’d remember that from the beginning!)

-Lesson Learned (Part 2): Polycrylic over Polyurethane… While this was a lesson I learned quite awhile ago, I want to share it with you.
+Lesson Learned (Part 2): Choose Polycrylic over Polyurethane… While this was a lesson I learned quite awhile ago, I want to share it with you.
 Many people are familiar with Polyurethane, but it can yellow once dried.
 Maybe not a huge deal if your painting with darker colors, but I tend to grab Polycrylic for the fact that it dries clear.
 Perfect when painting over whites or creams.

 Step 7 : Put Everything Back Together

 Once everything is thoroughly dry, you can put things back together.
 In my case, I decided to spray paint the hardware to go better with the new, darker color.
 I bought a can of Rustoleum Aged Brass (unfortunately this color has been discontinued, so you could try Antique Brass instead), and sprayed all the pulls, hinges, and screws prior to replacing them.
 This is a cheaper option that buying new, especially if the hardware isn’t too outdated.